OneDrive/onedrive-api-docs/docs/rest-api/api/user_post_users.md

 |passwordProfile|[PasswordProfile](../resources/passwordprofile.md) |The password profile for the user.|
 |userPrincipalName |string |The user principal name (someuser@contoso.com).|

+Since the **user** resource supports [extensions](../../../concepts/extensibility_overview.md), you can use the `POST` operation and add custom properties with your own data to the user instance while creating it.

 ## Response

 If successful, this method returns `201 Created` response code and [user](../resources/user.md) object in the response body.